For information on wildfires in California, please click here.

 California is situated on the southern end of the west coast of the United States.

 California is the ultimate dream holiday playground.
 The state is compact and diverse, from snowy peaks, through rocky deserts to the immaculate coastline.
 No matter your passion, the Golden State has something for everyone, whether you’re travelling on a family road trip, a gap year tour of iconic destinations and events, or a luxury culinary adventure, California showcases the best of the United States.

-California is a year-round destination, with weather that has something for everyone, from sun worshippers to snow bunnies.
+Once international travel resume you will find that California is a year-round destination, with weather that has something for everyone, from sun worshippers to snow bunnies.
 The best time to visit really comes down to what you want to see and do.

 On the coast, the average daily high hovers around 21°C and up, but can occasionally spike to 27°C or more on the hottest summer days.
 At higher altitudes, the weather reflects more of a four-season cycle, with beautiful summers, striking autumn colour, and cold, snowy winters followed by snow melt springs (waterfall season!).

 Summer (July – August) is peak season for travellers heading to the state.
 To avoid peak rates, and longer lines, you may wish to avoid this time of year.

 California has two major entry points from Australia and New Zealand, San Francisco (SFO) and Los Angeles (LAX).
 Flight times range between 12-14 hours direct from Australia and New Zealand.